Charlie Macnamara - Technical Writer and Developer

 The Journey Continues

-This method will undoubtedly evolve.
-However, the principles—patient fermentation, gentle handling, and attentive baking—remain.
-As you gain confidence, adjust your hydration, experiment with flour blends, or incorporate seeds.
-There is no single "right way" to make bread—it's weirdly personal.
+This method will evolve, but the principles stay: patient fermentation, gentle handling, attentive baking.
+As you gain confidence, tweak hydration, flour blends, or add seeds.
+There’s no single right way—bread is oddly personal.

 Like this method?
-For more prefermented breads Give me a follow!
-Naan's next on the menu.
+For more prefermented breads give me a follow.
+Naan’s next.

 © 2025 Charlie Macnamara.
 All rights reserved.